-This policy applies to all Bristol Community College students ("users") who may access Bristol applications, systems or hardware remotely through a direct connection and not an external facing systems designed to be used online via the internet.
+This policy applies to all Bristol Community College students ("users") who may access Bristol applications, systems or hardware remotely through a direct connection.
+This policy does not apply to external facing systems designed to be used online via the internet.
 Any student found to have violated this policy, intentionally or unintentionally, may be subject to disciplinary action, up to and including expulsion from the college.